 Currently there are about 6,000 worker cooperatives in Argentina that provide about 300,000 jobs and produce about 10 percent of the nation’s GDP.
 Although the developments in Argentina are unique, its experience with worker ownership highlights a point that is applicable to all countries.
 Workers who either re-occupy or buy closed businesses is not a new event.
 There is a long history in many countries of transferring ownership of businesses to the workers when the equipment and facilities are worn-out or obsolete.
 The Argentine experience involved many factories in good condition, which is the basis for the sustained success of its worker co-ops.

 A conference of this type offers more “takeaways” than can be succinctly described in a magazine article.
-Furthermore, many of the workshops were simultaneous and were therefore not attended by this author, but some of the conference presentations can be viewed at the website.
+Furthermore, many of the workshops were simultaneous and were therefore not attended by this author.

 There are many key points to understand about making a transfer of business ownership to employees, but a selected few are highlighted from the above summary of the presentations.

 - Small business owners can improve their opportunities and options for transferring ownership in the future if they get an early-start on succession planning.
 ESOPs provide a way for employees to gradually buy portions of a business prior to the event of the initial owner’s retirement.
 In other cases, owners may convert from a sole proprietorship to alternative forms so that employees may purchase shares of a business with small deductions from wages, which eases the financial burden as compared to a one-time complete transfer to a worker cooperative.
 The key is to get an early-start on planning.